Fif Ghobadian at OriginPoint (NMLS #110501) logo

 Frequently Asked Questions

-Is Fif Ghobadian at OriginPoint (NMLS #110501) legitimate?
+What services does Fif Ghobadian at OriginPoint (NMLS #110501) offer?

-Doctor's Verdict on Fif Ghobadian at OriginPoint (NMLS #110501)
+Research Note on Fif Ghobadian at OriginPoint (NMLS #110501)

-Fif Ghobadian is best suited for borrowers seeking specialized mortgage programs (self-employed, military, physicians, foreign nationals) or luxury property financing who value direct access to an experienced senior lender.
+Fif Ghobadian is best suited for borrowers seeking listed mortgage programs (self-employed, military, physicians, foreign nationals) or luxury property financing who value direct access to an experienced senior lender.
 Primary caveat: standard rate and approval disclaimers apply, and actual costs may differ significantly from estimates; consultation with Ghobadian is necessary to understand personalized pricing and realistic approval likelihood.

 • Self-employed borrowers and business owners seeking bank statement loan programs